Macroz/search/README.md

 search
 ======

 This is a Clojure library for search algorithms.

+Although it is certainly not yet industrial strength, it intends to be a performant library, meaning that these algorithms are as fast as good Clojure code can be.

 Currently implemented
   - Dijkstra's algorithm